Levothyroxine and Iron: Can You Take Them Together?

 • Affected iron products include ferrous sulfate, ferrous gluconate, ferrous fumarate, carbonyl iron, and iron-containing combination supplements.

-• If you start or stop iron, you may need repeat thyroid blood tests in 6 to 8 weeks.
+• If you start or stop iron, you may need repeat thyroid blood tests — ask your clinician.

-• Do not adjust your thyroid dose on your own; ask your clinician or pharmacist for a safe schedule.
+• Do not adjust your thyroid dose on your own; review a safe schedule with your doctor or pharmacist.

 Disclaimer: This article is for informational purposes only and is not a substitute for professional medical advice.
 Always consult your healthcare provider before making changes to your supplement or medication routine.
 Pilora does not diagnose, treat, cure, or prevent any disease.